 Table of Contents

-By conducting brand audits, you'll be able to examine different aspects of your business strategies, such as:
+By conducting brand audits, branding specialists can examine different aspects of your business strategies, such as:

 - Brand archetypes or the way brand values and messages are presented to your customers